Esxml/aurora/README.md

 Go to our Discord Server linked above.
 This Discord Server also has ways to see what is coming up next to the pack.

 ## What design style does the Aurora pack have.
 Aurora is a clean modern pack that has a simple interface, clean sounds, and a beautiful screen to stare at.
+[Here](https://github.com/aurora-club/aurora/blob/main/DESIGN.md) is a design guide to help you edit Aurora.

 ## Extra Assets
 ![aurora](https://user-images.githubusercontent.com/82107846/225742347-d261f258-0d28-46ee-a7dd-26aeebc22755.png)